LinX64/AircastingCompose/README.md

 # AircastingCompose
-This is the Android Aircasting project using Compose - Totally written by Kotlin - Maintained by LinX64
+This is the Android Aircasting project using Compose - Totally written by Kotlin - Maintaining by LinX64.

+Libraries & Dependencies:

+- Hilt
+- Retrofit